LevPewPew/art-market/ppt/things_to_talk_about.md

 different listing views, in particular the check for if no Purchase exists where SQL query

-custom validator if i did one
+custom validator

+error handling for comments